Skip to main content

 Reporting Requirement for Prepaid Rent Payments

-Prepaid rent for 1099 MISC must always be reported in the year the payment was received by the landlord, even if the leasing contract states a different rental time period.
-If the payment is made to a property manager or agent but has not been sent to the landlord yet, it cannot be reported on Box 1.
+Prepaid rent for 1099 MISC must always be reported in the year the payment was received by the landlord, even if the lease contract states a different rental time period.
+If rent is paid to a property manager or another agent who is authorized to receive it for the landlord, use the date the agent received the payment for Box 1 reporting.

 Landlord Income Reporting Requirements

-Split year rent needs to be reported on as part of the gross rental income in the year it was disbursed, not when it is due.
-Even if the rent was paid in December 2024, if the property was occupied only in January 2025, it will be included in the landlord’s tax forms for 2024.
+Split-year rent needs to be reported as part of the landlord’s gross rental income in the year the landlord receives it, not when it is due.
+Even if the rent was paid in December 2025, if the property was occupied only in January 2026, it will be included in the landlord’s 2025 tax forms.

 IRS 12-Month Rule for Prepaid Rent